-When creating a Neighborhood Forest Overlay, the neighborhood has the latitude to choose the area of tree protection, or tree conservation area, from the following options:
+When creating a Neighborhood Forest Overlay, the neighborhood will choose the area of tree protection, or tree conservation area, from the following options:

 - 1. Front yard setback

 - 2. Front yard to structure

 - 3. Front, side, and rear yard setbacks

 - 4. Entire lot